kdubois/quarkus-knative/README.md

 `kubectl apply -f kubefiles/serving.yml -f kubefiles/ConfigMap.yml` which will configure a knative instance.

 ### Deploy to Openshift

-Deploy Knative service: `kubectl apply -f kubefiles/knService_quay.yml`
+Create a project if you haven't already, and then Deploy Knative service: `kubectl apply -f kubefiles/knService_quay.yml`

 You can optionally also do a regular deployment (non-knative) and compare with the Knative service: